Eric's Platform

 - Protect existing neighborhoods from overdevelopment and industrial encroachment

-- Demand environmental impact assessments for large-scale industrial projects
+- Demand environmental impact assessments for large-scale industrial projects, and prioritize water & utility infrastructure before approving new developments

 -